hendrixroa/in-case-of-fire/README.md

 If you have low internet connection and bad memory, this app can a help you in your projects with git.

+# How download ?

+Go to [Download](https://github.com/hendrixroa/in-case-of-fire/releases) and choose your compatible platform.

 ## TODO